“What’s the cost to build a chatbot?” Well — It depends. On many factors.

 As a Tidio freemium user, your chatbots can engage and send unlimited messages to 100 unique visitors per month.
 If your website or store gets particularly busy and you need your chatbots to be able to serve more customers, you can upgrade your account to get more triggers.

-As the table shows, the price per each automatically engaged unique visitor is very low.
+As the table shows, the price per automatically engaged unique visitor is very low.
 But!
 In real-life scenarios, the cost is even lower.

 Here’s a fact: An average visitor triggers 1.89 chatbots.